webkom/lego/README.md

 )
 ```

-No. Just don't.
-Please.

-- Kenneth Reitz - Creator of the Requests project

 ## Deployment

 Lego runs in Kubernetes and deploys are managed by Drone and Spinnaker.

 How to deploy:
 1. Make sure the changes is pushed to master and the test passes.
 2. Have you added some new settings in `settings/`?
 If so make sure the Spinnaker deployment reflects these changes.
 3. We run migrations automatically, make sure they work!
 4. Push to the `prod` branch.
 From master: `git push origin master:prod`

 Spinnaker now starts the deployment.
 This takes some time, tests must pass and we have to build a
 docker image.

 ## Tools

 We recommend Pycharm for development, use your @stud.ntnu.no email to register a free professional
 account.